Nicholas Folland’s practice explores the relationship between domestic objects and materials, natural forces and historical

-Folland will create a site-specific installation that responds directly to the history of our heritage listed building.
-Across three gallery spaces, Folland’s work will encourage a closer engagement with our unique, domestically scaled spaces and architectural features.
+Folland created a site-specific installation that responds directly to the history of our heritage listed building.
+Across three gallery spaces, Folland’s work encourages a closer engagement with our unique, domestically scaled spaces and architectural features.

 Be brave